 - Authenticating login requests when Active Directory is your IdP

-- Executing scheduled tasks like:
+- Executing on-premises tasks like:

 - Executing approved self-service requests

-- ...And more.
+- ...and more.
 Because the HelloID Agent is installed in your organization's network, it is possible to use HelloID to manage resources inside of your network such as folders, groups, users, and nearly any other IT resource you can think of.

-The following information is listed for agent pools:
+The following information is listed for Agent Pools: